Poland: Russian-made missile fell on our country, killing 2

 Russia fired at least 85 missiles, most of them aimed at the country’s power facilities, and blacked out many cities, he said.

-The minister, Herman Haluschenko, described the missile strikes as “another attempt at terrorist revenge” after military and diplomatic setbacks for the Kremlin.
-He accused Russia of “trying to cause maximum damage to our energy system on the eve of winter.”
+The minister, Herman Haluschenko, accused Russia of “trying to cause maximum damage to our energy system on the eve of winter.”

 The aerial assault, which resulted in at least one death in a residential building in the capital, Kyiv, followed days of euphoria in Ukraine sparked by one of its biggest military successes — the retaking last week of the southern city of Kherson.